Datise/civic-app-planning/early-story-questions.md

 (all through probably acheivable through Watson's AlchemyLanguage api) If negative:
   * What changes are preferable to the parties involved?
+* what is the pro's/con's of a decision based on x factor (trade off analytics)

 ### Citizen Perspective
 * What changes are coming into my neighbourhood?